pmgl/starblast-modding/README.md

 Here is the list of supported codes:

-(Note: Server will response with `Incorrect data` when at least one input property value is improper)
+(Note: Server will respond with `Incorrect data` when at least one input property value is improper)

 | Code | Description |
 | - | - |